eLmre/fundraiseup-looker-studio-connector/README.md

 #### Integration in Looker Studio
 - Use the deployed script URL as the data source in Looker Studio.
-- To obtain API key open [FundraiseUp Dashboard](https://dashboard.fundraiseup.com/ "FundraiseUp Dashboard") > Settings > API keys and click Create API key.
+- To obtain API key open [Fundraise Up Dashboard](https://dashboard.fundraiseup.com/ "Fundraise Up Dashboard") > Settings > API keys and click Create API key.
 - Configure the data source by specifying the desired API key.
 - Visualize the fetched data using Looker Studio tools.

+#### Connect Google Spreadsheet
+- Create empty [Google Sreadsheet](https://docs.google.com/spreadsheets/ "Google Sreadsheet") file and copy file ID (The Sheet ID is the number that appears after the "gid=" in the URL.).
+- Edit config params in the ```SpreadSheet.gs``` file, paste the spreadsheet ID and sheet name.
+- In your Apps Script project, at the left, click Triggers ⏰, at the bottom right, click Add Trigger, select and configure the time-driven trigger which will run function ```runScheduledTask()```
+- You can also use your spreadsheet as a data source in Looker Studio.

 Schema
 -------------